- Emergence of the Business Relationship Manager (BRM) to maximize value

 Elizabeth has co-authored five books on business analysis and certification preparation.
 She has also co-authored chapters published in four separate books.
 Elizabeth was a lead author on several standards including the PMBOK® Guide, BABOK® Guide, and PMI’s Business Analysis for Practitioners – A Practice Guide.

 Richard Larson, PMP, CBAP, PMI-PBA, President and Founder of Watermark Learning, is a successful entrepreneur with over 30 years of experience in business analysis, project management, training, and consulting.
 He has presented workshops and seminars on business analysis and project management topics to over 10,000 participants on five different continents.

-Rich is a frequent speaker at Business Analysis and Project Management national conferences and IIBA® and PMI® chapters around the world.
-He has contributed to the BA Body of Knowledge version 2.0 and 3.0, the PMI BA Practice Guide, and the PM Body of Knowledge, 4th edition.
-He and his wife Elizabeth Larson have co-authored three books, The Influencing Formula, CBAP Certification Study Guide, and Practitioners’ Guide to Requirements Management.
+Rich loves to combine industry best practices with a practical approach and has contributed to those practices through numerous speaking sessions around the world.
+He has also worked on the BA Body of Knowledge versions 1.6-3.0, the PMI BA Practice Guide, and the PM Body of Knowledge, 4th edition.
+He and his wife Elizabeth Larson have co-authored five books on business analysis and certification preparation.